organisciak/dissertation/document/5_design_objective.md

  > **Bad** tags don't describe what is in the image, describe things _too generally_, or describe things that are _not the focus_ of the image.
 For this task, _personal tags_ are not helpful.

 The words italicized above were presented as links, showing a pop-up box with examples on hover (a note made this fact clear to workers).
-Emotional/aesthetic tags were neither explicitly encouraged or discouraged.
+Emotional/aesthetic tags were neither explicitly encouraged nor discouraged.

 ### Data

-The images gathered for this experiment were again textually-sparse documents from Pinterest.
-These were collected as described earlier.
+The images gathered for this experiment were again textually-sparse documents from Pinterest, collected as described earlier.
-The sample for this experiments comprised 100 randomly sampled images from the 185k document corpus.
+From the 185k document corpus, 100 images were randomly sampled from among pins with a minimum one 'like' rating and one repin.
+The sample size was contained to 100 items to focus resources on maximizing the tags per item, under the expectation the vocabularies can grow large.
+$6201$ tags were collected, comprising just under 2000 unique tags.

 Tags were collected on Mechanical Turk in task sets of 10 images, except in the FAST condition, where the number of images tagged was dependent on time.
 To add variety and move away from the single most obvious tag, workers were required to contribute two tags -- though they were given an escape path in the form of a 'TOOHARD' tag.